strapi/strapi/docs/3.x.x/guides/deployment.md

 ## Amazon AWS

 This is a step-by-step guide for deploying a Strapi project to [Amazon AWS EC2](https://aws.amazon.com/ec2/).
 This guide will connect to an [Amazon AWS RDS](https://aws.amazon.com/rds/) for managing and hosting the database.
-Optionally, this guide will show you how to connect to an [Amazon AWS S3](https://aws.amazon.com/s3/) for hosting and serving the images within your project.
-Prior to starting this guide, you should have created a [Strapi project](/3.x.x/getting-started/quick-start.html).
+Optionally, this guide will show you how to connect host and serve images on [Amazon AWS S3](https://aws.amazon.com/s3/).
+Prior to starting this guide, you should have created a [Strapi project](/3.x.x/getting-started/quick-start.html), to use for deploying on AWS.

 ### Amazon AWS Install Requirement and creating an IAM non-root user

 - You must have a free [Amazon AWS](aws.amazon.com/free) before doing these steps.

 Best practices for using **AWS Amazon** services indicate not using your root account user and using instead the [IAM (AWS Identity and Access Management) service](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
 Your root user is only used for a very [few select tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
-You create an **Administrator user and Group** for such things as billing.
-And other tasks are done with a **regular IAM User**.
-You will find your unique **IAM users sign-in link** located at the top of the [IAM Console](https://console.aws.amazon.com/iam/home).
+For example, for **Billing**, you create an **Administrator user and Group** for such things.
+And other, more routine tasks are done with a **regular IAM User**.

 1. Follow these instructions for [creating your Administrator IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).

+- Login as **root**.
+- Create **Administrator** role.

 2. Next, create a **regular user** for the creation and management of your Strapi project.

-- Log out of your **root user** and log in to your **administrator** user you just created.
+- Copy your **IAM USers sign-in link** found here: [IAM Console](https://console.aws.amazon.com/iam/home) and then log out of your **root user** and log in to your **administrator** user you just created.
 - Return to the IAM Console by `searching for IAM` and clicking or going here: [IAM Console](https://console.aws.amazon.com/iam/home).
 - Click on `Users`, in the left hand menu, and then click `Add User`:
   1. In the **Set user details** screen: